OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

 | `pageviews`        | `screenPageViews` | Measured page views, including repeated views.                                                          |
 | `active_users`     | `activeUsers`     | GA4's distinct active-user count over the entire reporting period, never a sum of daily/monthly counts. |
 | `sessions`         | `sessions`        | Sessions that began during the reporting period.                                                        |

+### Dashboard contract and grouping

+New successful exports use **schema version 2**.
+Existing version 1 snapshots remain valid and are rendered without inventing the missing comparisons, daily history or audience panels.
+Content builds do not upgrade or re-date them.
+The public schema validates both versions; consumers should check `schema_version` and `status` before reading optional panels.
+Version 2 adds:

+- `comparison`: the preceding 30-day `reporting_period` and `summary`.
+Percent
+  changes are display-only; a previous zero shows no percentage baseline.
+- `daily_history`: returned `{date, pageviews}` rows within the current window.
+- `breakdowns.countries` and `.devices`: `screenPageViews` by `country` and `deviceCategory`, respectively.
+Country is approximate activity location, not nationality or residence; devices describe traffic, not distinct people.
+- `breakdowns.channels`: `sessions` by `sessionDefaultChannelGroup`, not
+  first-user acquisition or event attribution.
+All panels use the same current 30-day dates, Web-only filter and exact hostname allowlist.

+Each breakdown includes `status`, `metric`, `minimum_active_users`, `total`, `other` and `rows` (`label`, `value`).
+The exporter uses per-category **whole-period** `activeUsers` only to require at least ten active users before naming a category; it does not publish those user counts.
+At most ten eligible categories are ranked by the additive metric, with deterministic tie ordering.
+Small, remaining and unclassified categories contribute only to `other`.
+Grouping reduces published detail but is **not a formal anonymity guarantee**.
+No city, path, referrer URL, user identifier, raw response or cross-dimensional report is published.

+Shares are display-only and use each panel's own returned additive `total`, including `other`, not distinct users or the headline denominator.
+Rounded shares may not sum to exactly 100%.
+A panel's `total` may differ from the headline during processing or because of reporting semantics; neither is rewritten to force agreement.
+The page also flags daily/headline discrepancies and zero pageviews as reasons to check collection and scope, not proven faults.

+Rankings paginate in dimension order with 100 rows per request and a safety limit of 1,000 rows per report.
+The exporter rejects duplicate rows, changing row counts/timezones, missing pages and explicit data loss rather than publishing a truncated top-ten denominator.
+All recent windows and panels are queried again on every refresh.
+Only a valid complete export is written atomically; a network or permission failure in a new query retains even an old version 1 snapshot byte-for-byte locally, with its original refresh timestamp.
+Explicit GA4-restricted breakdowns are the documented exception: their `status: withheld`, null `total`/`other`, and empty `rows` honestly signal non-publication.
+A successful unrestricted empty panel is instead `available` with zero totals.

+**Upgrading an existing deployment:** merge the dashboard changes, then start a **new** manual run on `main`.
+No new Google APIs, roles, secrets or workflow identifiers are needed.
+The push renders the retained report; only a successful scheduled/manual export fills the new panels.
+Re-running only a deploy job does not fetch new statistics.
+A rollback must keep a schema-v2-capable reader once the durable snapshot is v2; do not delete the report to bypass validation.

 ### Durable snapshot storage